jamiewilbraham/azure-docs/articles/cognitive-services/Translator/tutorial-wpf-translation-csharp.md

    // In the following sections, we'll add code below this.
    }
    ```
-1. Add your Cognitive Services subscription key and save.
+1. Add your Cognitive Research Technologies subscription key and save.

 In this code block, we've declared two member variables that contain information about available languages for translation: